oskaracho/0000Automation/README.md

 # 0000Automation
-This isn't the first project about automation that I did, any doubt?
+This isn't the first project about automation that I did, any doubts?